 Jeyabaskaran et.al (July 2018) studied about “Conservation of seagrass beds with special reference to associated species and fishery resources” reported that Seagrass beds abound in the Southeast Coast of India, which borders the Gulf of Mannar and Palk Bay, a hotspot for biodiversity.
 These beds support a variety of vertebrate and invertebrate species as well as fisheries.
 This paper investigates the variety of species, fishing practices, and their effects on the environment.
 It also looks at artisanal fishing techniques, underwater monitoring, and visual observations.
 It also draws attention to important conservation actions.

-Holly M. Hapke (December 2018) in her study on “Street vendors, fish markets and food security” reveals that Gender inequality still poses a danger to livelihoods and food security, even as women in the fishing industry deal with the difficulties posed by shifting market structures.
+Holly M. Hapke (December 2018) in her study on “Street vendors, fish markets and food security” reveals that Gender inequality still poses a danger to livelihoods and food security, even if women in the fishing industry deal with the difficulties posed by shifting market structures.
 Small-scale trades are crucial in guaranteeing the urban poor’s access to fish, according to recent research carried out in southern India by the Fish 4 Food Project.
-Small-scale traders, in particular, help to ensure food security and improve the standard or living for their own households by selling small pelagic fish to low-income customers.
+Small-scale traders, in particular, help to ensure food security and improve the standard or (of?) living for their own households by selling small pelagic fish to low-income customers.
 Situated on street corners or in roadside marketplaces, women street vendors make up a large portion of the small-scale traders catering to the urban impoverished in Southern India.
 They go door to door on foot.
 In Asian cityscapes, street sellers are common.

 Premapriya.
 M and Jeyaseelan.
-M (December 2019) in their study “Socio – Economic Status of Fisherfolk Women in Pillaichavady Village, Puducherry” the study discusses about in the past, women played a significant part in the fishing industry and faced numerous challenges.
+M (December 2019) in their study “Socio – Economic Status of Fisherfolk Women in Pillaichavady Village, Puducherry” discuss the past, when women played a significant part in the fishing industry and faced numerous challenges.
 The street-based female fish vendors faced a variety of challenges.
 These women's socioeconomic backgrounds were universal.
 Their circumstances were further complicated by illiteracy, a lack of opportunities for employment, risks to their health at work, and problems with life partners.
 This article presents five distinct case studies from Pillaichavady, a fishing village in Puducherry, to shed light on the situation of fisher people women.
 They chose this vocation despite their health problems in order to provide financial support for their family.

-Nidhi Jamwal (April 2020) in his article entitled “Left in the Lurch”.
+Nidhi Jamwal (April 2020) in his article entitled “Left in the Lurch” The sentence is not finished.
 In India’s state of Maharashtra, the fishing village of Guhagar is located in the Ratnagiri district.
 450 fishing households make up this population.
 Previously the fisherwomen in the community would wake up early to visit the beach and fish landing spots in order to collect and purchase fish that they would sell later.
 In an unprecedented attempt to stem the spread of the novel coronavirus disease COVID-19, India has been placed under lockdown since March 25 of this year.
 Any economic activity in the nation has been negatively harmed by this.
 A complete cessation of labour and consequent loss of revenue have been experienced by fish workers throughout the fish value chain.
 By going out to sea every day to catch fish and make money, traditional fishermen are similar to daily-wage workers.

 Nikita Gopal (March 2022) in his article entitled Do women fish?
-Case studies from India demonstrate the crucial but underappreciated role that women play in the fishing industry.
+The sentence is not finished Case studies from India demonstrate the crucial but underappreciated role that women play in the fishing industry.
 According to the ‘Illuminating Hidden Harvests’ research, women comprise half of the work force in aquaculture and fisheries, especially in post-harvest operations like trading and processing.
-They go from being processors to low-paid labourers and make less money than men, especially in the seafood processing and fish v ending industries.
+They go from being processors to low-paid labourers and make less money than men, especially in the seafood processing and fish v ending (should be “vending”)industries.